petergpinto/cs301-101-group4/ProjectReport.md

 </h2>

 Overall, the analysis of the stock market subreddits is an effective method of predicting future stock prices.
 Throughout a three day period, the ratio of predictions that went in the right direction to predictions that went in the wrong direction is 3 to 2.
 If stocks in the stock market are mainly driven by human emotion, then gathering data should be heavily based on human emotion as well.

+Future work on this project could involve writing more code to ingest data from more numerous sources, such as Facebook, Instagram, Twitter, StockTwits and other social media sites.
+As the amount of data collected increases, more complex models can be used as well.
+With more datapoints, true DNNs may be used.
+Recurrent Neural Networks are also an area where improvement can be made